What is the Building Envelope?

 - Thermal insulation barrier.

-The Air barrier and thermal barrier need to be thoroughly and consistently in contact with each other.
+The air barrier and thermal barrier need to be thoroughly and consistently in contact with each other.

-Air leakage testing with Blower door testing.
+Air leakage testing with blower door testing.

 50Pa of fan pressure from a blower door or multiple blower doors is equivalent to approximately 32km/h winds onto all facades of a building.